Do You Need An Ankle or Calf Leash For A Paddle Board?

 Another reason why you need this leash is that it boosts your confidence on the water.
 Since it is for safety, it makes you feel safer and thus, you have peace of mind to learn how to SUP faster and easily.

 Do not leave your paddle board at the mercy of the wind and the waves if you fall into the water.
 Rather, keep it attached to your leg.
-That way, you just have to worry about the stand up paddle, which by the way floats on water.

 If you have been asking: Do I need a leash for SUP?
 The answer is yes.
 This is the one thing that will ensure you go back home with your board.
 It is not an option.
 You must have it.